Model Architecture#

 Decoding#

-For each grid cell, the regression branch outputs the encoded distances \((\hat{l}, \hat{t}, \hat{r}, \hat{b})\) without applying an activation function.
-As noted earlier, these predictions can either be compared directly against encoded ground-truth targets or decoded into pixel coordinates, depending on the loss function used.
+The regression branch predicts the encoded distances \((\hat{l}, \hat{t}, \hat{r}, \hat{b})\) for each grid cell, without applying any activation function.
+As noted earlier, these predictions can be either compared directly against encoded ground-truth targets, or decoded into bounding box coordinates, depending on the loss function used.
 The decoding process simply reverses the above transformations to recover bounding box coordinates.

 Implementation advice#